vuola/UH_NumericalMethods/README.md

 Since Python has a rich visualization library available with NumPy, the approach has been the following:

 1. If the excercise does not require visualization, the C++ algorithm has been compiled into a command-line executable.
-2. If a visualization is required in the excercise, the C++ algorithm has been compiled into a library binary in a format which can be called from Python.
+2. If a visualization is required in the excercise, the C++ algorithm has also been compiled into a library binary in a format which can be called from Python.
 Visualization has been implemented using Python code and a Python script has been used as the entry point for running both the algorithm and visualization.

 Two interface libraries have been used to make Python and C++ interoperable.
 The first one is called **boost-python**.
 It is a well established, highly efficient C++ library which is intended for users wanting to call optimized C/C++ routines from Python scripts.

 The second interface library is called **eigenpy**.
 It is a fairly recent addition to the eigen C++ mathematical toolkit.
-Eigenpy creates a direct one-to-one linkage between eigen data structures and Python/NumPy data structures, removing the need to pass data via files or to create duplicate copies of the data structures in memory.
+Eigenpy creates a direct one-to-one linkage between eigen C++ data structures and Python/NumPy data structures, removing the need to pass data via files or to create duplicate copies of the data structures in memory.

 Required dependencies and installation instructions are given below.
 The code has been tested in MacOs and Ubuntu.